 How can I apply?

 Each program has its own detailed application procedure.
-In some cases, landlords will be allowed to apply on behalf of their tenant.

 What should I know about eviction laws?